NamOsMuleSoft/MS_BuildProjectFromSpecAndPopulateWithData/README.md

 PROMPT 1 :

-Can you please create me an API spec (openapi 3.0.0 and json) with name flight API It has 2 operations
+Can you please create me an API spec (openapi 3.0.0 and json) with name employee API It has 2 operations
 Get : that returns all
 Post : that allow to ton create from an array

 Object should contains
-- From
+- firstName
-- To
+- lastName
-- price
+- position
-- seatavailable
+- role

 Name of the file must be  slugifyed version of the API name